Overview

 under which the advisory fee will be collected, the TAMPs’ investment management agreement will only specify the

 fee that will be deducted by the TAMP.
-Specifically, if the TAMP collects a unified fee, it will forward the adviser’s
+Specifically, if the TAMP collects a unified fee, it will forward HUB Investment

-portion of the fee as specified on TAMPs’ investment management agreement with the client to the registered
+Partners’ portion of the fee as specified on TAMPs’ investment management agreement with the client to HUB

-investment advisor.
-Alternatively, the investment advisor may deduct the management fee from the client’s account
+Investment Partners.
+Alternatively, HUB Investment Partners may deduct the management fee from the client’s

 SUB ADVISORY FEES

-HUB Investment Partners offers Sub-Advisor investment management investment management services to an
+HUB Investment Partners offers Sub-Advisor investment management services to an affiliated registered

-affiliated RIA and earns related compensation.
-Under the Sub-Advisor relationship, the affiliate RIA invoices the
+investment adviser and earns related compensation.
+Under the Sub-Advisor relationship, the affiliate invoices the

 client, collects the fee and compensates HUB Investment Partners 15 bps of the fee on a quarterly basis.
 There is